 Research in Progress

-- The Pollution–Productivity Curve: Non-linear Effects and Adaptation in High-pollution Environments [Draft available upon request]
+- The Pollution–Productivity Curve: Non-Linear Effects and Adaptation in High-Pollution Environments

 With Faraz Usmani